 Some two hundred fifty years later, the Lowe family home is listed on the National Register of Historic Places and is designated the Historic Lowe House in honor of the multi-generational contributions the Lowe family made to building and sustaining the village of Tubac.

 The Tubac Historical Society has extensive archives on the history of the Lowe family and their lives in Tubac.
-This very brief look at the contributions of William Lowe was made possible by a gift to the Lowe House Project in honor of Daniel Lowe, Jr., grandson of William Lowe.
+This very brief look at the contributions of William Lowe was made possible by a gift in honor of Daniel Lowe, Jr., grandson of William Lowe.
 A gift from Daniel’s family on the occasion of his 80th birthday contributed to the ongoing preservation of the Historic Lowe House, where the legacy of the William Lowe family lives on.